tahnik/graphql-reasonML/README.md

-# graphql-compiler
+# Graphql Compiler Using Reason

-A Client-side GraphQL Compiler Using Reason
+Title says it all